OSharpe001/dev_squared_app/frontend/README.md

 # Welcome to my Dev Squared's Readme!
-**Here, we'll discuss issues that I couldn't (yet) overcome, technologies used, a "User Story" (provided on Trello) and cap it all off with my stretch goals for this app (also provided on Trello).
+**Here, we'll discuss issues that I couldn't (yet) overcome, technologies used, a "User Story" (provided on Trello) and cap it all off with my stretch goals ("Future Enhancements") for this app.
 I'll also provide the link to my site, within.**

 ---